MingxuanLiu/Protective-DNS-Draft/draft-liu-dnsop-protective-dns.md

 1. Local Lookup: storing directly on the PDNS server, allowing direct queries against the local blocklist file.
 2. Remote Lookup: performing lookups via network interfaces (e.g., DNSBL {{RFC5782}}).

-**Rewriting Policy.** Upon retrieving blocklist matching results, the PDNS server rewrites resolution responses for domains in the blocklist.
-Primary implementations of the rewriting module include, but are not limited to:
+**Rewriting Policy.** Upon retrieving blocklist matching results, the PDNS server rewrites resolution responses for domains in the blocklist. rewriting strategies exist in multiple forms.

-1. DNS Response Policy Zones (RPZ) {{RPZ}}: Implemented as zone files {{RFC1034}}, {{RFC1035}}, specifying both whether rewriting is required and providing domain-specific rewrite results.
-2. Domain Lists: This format consists of one domain per line, specifying only the rewrite requirement for each domain.

-Additionally, rewriting strategies exist in multiple forms.
 Based on empirical analysis of leading Protective DNS vendors, this document summarizes five specific rewriting policies.

 1) Using the secure IP addresses in A record controlled by the provider: